How to Get Rid of Fleas & Ticks on Dogs & Cats [Vet-Approved]

 4. Keep Your Home Clean

 Regularly clean and vacuum your home, especially areas where your pet spends most of its time.
 This helps eliminate flea or tick eggs, larvae, and pupae from the home environment.
-Sploot’s veterinarian, Dr. Kihn further advises: “If there is concern for fleas [in particular], make sure to vacuum every day for 7 days and then throw out the dust — as leaving the collected dust in a trash can inside the house will just keep the fleas inside.“
+Particularly, when dealing with fleas, make sure to vacuum every day for 7 days and then throw out the dust — as leaving the collected dust in an indoor trash bin will keep the fleas inside.

 Close-up of a vacuum cleaner, representing one of the ways to prevent the spread of fleas and ticks in the home